OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Conclusions

-In the second experiment (Sect.~\ref{Sec: Results sec4}), we improve the accuracy of the previous model by resolving the polar cap gap dynamics using a heuristic "on-the-spot" pair production model.
+In the second experiment (Sect.~\ref{Sec: Results sec4}), we improve the accuracy of the previous model by resolving the polar cap gap dynamics using a heuristic ``on-the-spot" pair production model.
 Here, we allow pair production to populate only regions of efficient particle acceleration.
 The magnetosphere self-regulates to drive the required currents that sustain the magnetic field line torsion.
 By varying the pair production efficiency, i.e. through an increase in the magnetic field amplitude, we observe a clear transition between the weak and force-free pulsar solutions at fixed compactness (fiducial value of $R_s/R_*=0.3$).
 Once again, young and energetic neutron stars support strong poloidal currents, characteristic of a denser force-free magnetospheric solution, and possess active polar caps at any non-zero stellar compactnesses.
 Older pulsars, i.e. pulsars approaching their death line, transition to weak pulsar solutions and must rely on both the pair production efficiency (plasma supply) and stellar compactness for the presence of efficient particle acceleration and consequent radio beam.
 In Fig.~\ref{Figure 5}, we demonstrate the existence of a minimum pair production efficiency for which the spacelike current develops in the bulk of the polar cap.
 The previous numerical experiment also captured this transient behaviour of the spacelike current via varying the plasma supply at fixed compactness (see Fig.~\ref{Figure 4}).
 Also, simulations highlight the poloidal current-mediated interplay between the polar cap and outer gaps.
 Magnetospheres with such null surface gaps develop a volumetric return current, constricting the polar cap area and limiting the poloidal current in the open magnetic field line bundle.
 Consequently, equation~\eqref{eq43} requires a lower poloidal electric field to activate the polar cap discharge, achieved by increasing the stellar compactness.
 Magnetospheres with pair production near the Y-point populate these exterior regions with plasma, relaxing the polar cap poloidal extension and pair production efficiency at the poles.
-This interconnection between outer and inner gaps may explain the intermittency of certain observed pulsars or even justify the existence of sub-pulse nullings.
+This interconnection between outer and inner gaps may explain the intermittency of certain observed pulsars or even justify the existence of pulse nullings.
+In particular, weak pulsar solutions generate low-multiplicity plasma beamlets near the magnetic axis, compatible with the observed narrow-width dwarf pulses in \citet{XChen_2023}.